How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 Distance algorithms look good but do not generate business value; they only increase data and development costs.

-• Considering historical five-star ratios;
+• Consider historical five-star rating proportions;

-• Introducing complaint decay coefficients;
+• Introduce complaint decay coefficients;

-• Building a service scoring model;
+• Build a service scoring model;

 This was also rejected by me.
 Because the platform is small, with a limited number of service providers: